 In the Aetiology and Ethnicity in Schizophrenia and Other Psychoses (AESOP-10) study on first episode psychosis in United Kingdom, predicted odds of treatment-resistant schizophrenia (TRS) were 1.09 higher in people with negative symptoms compared with those without negative symptoms.
 Predicted odds of TRS for people with four and nine negative symptoms were 1.40 and 2.13 respectively.
-Demjaha A et al., 2017, level II-2
+101, level II-2

-A systematic review of 47 studies showed that clinical predictive factors of TRS were: Bozzatello P et al., 2019, level I
+A systematic review of 47 studies showed that clinical predictive factors of TRS were: 103, level I

-- poor premorbid functioning
+- · poor premorbid functioning

 - male gender

-- younger age at onset
+- vounger age at onset

 - presence of neurobiological factors

-- lower educational level
+- · lower educational level

 - single marital status

 - negative symptoms

 - substance use disorder

 - non-adherence

 - non-response within two weeks of initiation of treatment

-- duration of untreated psychosis
+- longer duration of untreated psychosis